-According to some sources, blueberries contain moderate to high amounts of oxalates (10).
-Dogs with a history of forming calcium oxalate urinary crystals should avoid eating fruit with significant oxalate levels.
-If your dog tends to produce oxalate urinary crystals, limit his intake of blueberries to a few berries once a week.
+Blueberries will not hurt the vast majority of dogs.
+However, dogs with a history of forming calcium oxalate urinary crystals should avoid eating fruit with significant oxalate levels.
+Some sources state that blueberries contain moderate to high amounts of oxalates (10).
+So if your dog has urinary oxalate issues, limit his intake of blueberries to a few berries once a week.

 Oxalates are naturally occurring substances present in food.
 When oxalates are ingested, they can bind to calcium and form calcium oxalate crystals in urine.
 Some animals make more of these crystals than others.
 Calcium oxalate crystals sometimes clump together, forming kidney and bladder stones in dogs.